 The PEHA used by Woods et al. is based on USGS datasets of DO concentration and springflow representing 30 years of record.
 The procedures used were uniform across the datasets, which was a major criterion for the PEHA investigation.
-In those datasets were very few observations of DO concentration at low flows or values below 4.5 mg/L. The DO dataset for the primary outlet at Main Springs contained more of these observations than datasets for other outlets; but there were only 27 observed springflow-DO concentration pairs in which springflow was less than 20 cfs (0.57 m3/s) in that dataset, and only 35 DO concentration observations less than 4.5 mg/L. The mean of the 27 DO concentrations paired with springflows less than 20 cfs is 4.69 mg/L. No statistically significant relationship was observed between flows below 20 cfs and associated DO levels.
+In those datasets were very few observations of DO concentration at low flows or values below 4.5 mg/L. The DO dataset for the primary outlet at Main Springs contained more of these observations than datasets for other outlets; but there were only 27 observed springflow-DO concentration pairs in which springflow was less than 20 cfs (0.57 m/s) in that dataset, and only 35 DO concentration observations less than 4.5 mg/L. The mean of the 27 DO concentrations paired with springflows less than 20 cfs is 4.69 mg/L. No statistically significant relationship was observed between flows below 20 cfs and associated DO levels.
 This result imposes some limitation on the general applicability of the findings and their comparability with findings from datasets collected later for other outlets.

-19 Some reviewers of early drafts of this HCP noted that a higher standard, specifically the 5.0 mg/L DO criteria for lentic (still water) systems should be used, in keeping with existing surface water quality standards and/or for providing a safety margin.
+&lt;sup>16 Some reviewers of early drafts of this HCP noted that a higher standard, specifically the 5.0 mg/L DO criteria for lentic (still water) systems should be used, in keeping with existing surface water quality standards and/or for providing a safety margin.
 This is not a comparable standard and is used for different purposes.
 The surface water quality standard is intended to provide a general condition that would support a diversity of aquatic life under all ambient conditions in lakes and reservoirs with other constituents and is applied only outside a mixing zone.
 In any event, it is not applicable to springflow per se or spring-fed pools.
 Further, it is not intended to be equivalent to a NOAEL for any specific aquatic species, nor is it designed to be used as a threshold for assessing take.
 Sound environmental management incorporates margins of safety in actual enforceable standards whenever feasible to accommodate cumulative effects of all constituents.
 But standards that have such safety margins do not indicate when physiological and/or behavioral effects for a given species are evident, including in particular these Covered Species.
-Woods et al. (2010) assert that the typical 5.0 mg/L DO surface water quality criteria, if it were applicable, would likely be protective of the Barton Springs salamander; but those researchers did not suggest that it should be the NOAEL. indicate that such a lake or reservoir standard is applicable for spring feed pool habitats nor even the minimum water quality criterion for the salamander, below which DO impacts are evident.
+Woods et al. (2010) assert that the typical 5.0 mg/L DO surface water quality criteria, if it were applicable, would likely be protective of the Barton Springs salamander; but those researchers did not suggest that it should be the NOAEL .